-NOTE: A regulatory disclosure was published on 30 July 2004 on the National Securities Market Commission (Comisión Nacional del Mercado de Valores, CNMV) website regarding the acquisition of part of Esther Koplowitz Romero de Juseu's stake in B 1998, S.L. by Inversiones Ibersuizas, S.A., Inversiones San Felipe, S.L., Cartera Deva, S.A., and the French family Peugeot, through Simante, S.L.
+NOTE: A regulatory disclosure was published on 30 July 2004 on the CNMV website (Spanish National Securities Market Commission) regarding the acquisition of part of Mrs. Esther Koplowitz Romero de Juseu's stake in B-1998, S.L. by Inversiones Ibersuizas, S.A., Inversiones San Felipe, S.L., Cartera Deva, S.A., and the French family Peugeot, through Simante, S.L.

-A regulatory disclosure was filed on 13 January 2005 on the agreement between Dominum Dirección y Gestión, S.A.
-Sociedad Unipersonal (wholly-owned by Esther Koplowitz Romero de Juseu) and Larranza XXI, S.L. (belonging to the Bodegas Faustino group) to transfer a portion of the former's minority stake in B 1998, which directly and indirectly owns 52.483% of FCC, to the latter.
+A regulatory disclosure was filed on 13 January 2005 on the agreement between Dominum Dirección y Gestión, S.L.
+Sociedad Unipersonal (wholly-owned by Mrs. Esther Koplowitz Romero de Juseu) and Larranza XXI, S.L. (belonging to the Bodegas Faustino group) to transfer a portion of the former's minority stake in B-1998, S.L., which directly and indirectly owns 52.483% of FCC, to the latter.

-A regulatory disclosure was filed on 13 January 2005 on the agreement between Dominum Dirección y Gestión, S.A.
-Sociedad Unipersonal (wholly-owned by Esther Koplowitz Romero de Juseu) and Inversiones Ibersuizas, S.A., Inversiones San Felipe, S.L., Ibersuizas Holdings, S.L., Cartera Deva, S.A., Arzubi Inversiones, S.A. and EBN Banco de Negocios, S.A. to transfer a minority stake owned by the former in B 1998, S.L., which directly and indirectly owns 52.483% of FCC, to the latter.
+A regulatory disclosure was filed on 13 January 2005 on the agreement between Dominum Dirección y Gestión, S.L.
+Sociedad Unipersonal (wholly-owned by Mrs. Esther Koplowitz Romero de Juseu) and Inversiones Ibersuizas, S.A., Inversiones San Felipe, S.L., Ibersuizas Holdings, S.L., Cartera Deva, S.A., Arzubi Inversiones, S.A. and EBN Banco de Negocios, S.A. to transfer a minority stake owned by the former in B-1998, S.L., which directly and indirectly owns 52.483% of FCC, to the latter.

-A regulatory disclosure was filed on 19 July 2007 on the novation modifying B1998, S.L. shareholder agreements, which does not alter Esther Koplowitz Romero de Juseu's direct and indirect stakes in B 1998, S.L. or the agreements between parties with respect to the governance of B 1998, S.L. and, indirectly, of Fomento de Construcciones y Contratas, S.A., or any provision regarding control of the two companies."
+A regulatory disclosure was filed on 19 July 2007 on the novation modifying B-1998, S.L. shareholder agreements, which does not alter Mrs. Esther Koplowitz Romero de Juseu's direct and indirect stakes in B-1998, S.L. or the agreements between parties with respect to the governance of B-1998, S.L. and, indirectly, of Fomento de Construcciones y Contratas, S.A., or any provision regarding control of both companies."

-A regulatory disclosure was issued on 26 December 2007 on the reorganisation of the ownership structure of B 1998, S.L., whereby Esther Koplowitz Romero de Juseu, through wholly-owned company DOMINUM DIRECCIÓN Y GESTIÓ N, S.A., signed an agreement with IBERSUIZAS HOLDINGS, S.L. to purchase from the latter 10.55% of B 1998, S.L., which owns 52.483% of FCC, effective 30 January 2008.
+A regulatory disclosure was issued on 26 December 2007 on the reorganisation of the ownership structure of B-1998, S.L., whereby Mrs. Esther Koplowitz Romero de Juseu, through wholly-owned company DOMINUM DIRECCIÓN Y GESTIÓN, S.L., signed an agreement with IBERSUIZAS HOLDINGS, S.L. to purchase from the latter 10.55% of B-1998, S.L., which owns 52.483% of FCC, effective 30 January 2008.

-The transaction totalled 381.5 million euro, valuing FCC shares at €55.94 each.
-This move, which was initiated by Esther Koplowitz and increased her stake in FCC, entailed the divestment of Grupo Ibersuizas in B 1998, S.L. and, thus, in FCC Group.
-Ibersuizas Holdings, S.L. ceased being party to the shareholders' agreement regulating the relationships between shareholders of B 1998, S.L., and on 30 January 2008, resigned from the board of directors of that company.
-Ibersuizas Alfa, S.L. also left FCC's board of directors.
+The transaction totalled 381.5 million euro, valuing FCC shares at €5.94 each.
+This move, which was initiated by Esther Koplowitz and increased her stake in FCC, entailed the divestment of Grupo Ibersuizas in B-1998, S.L. and, thus, in FCC Group.
+Ibersuizas Holdings, S.L. ceased being party to the shareholders' agreement regulating the relationships between shareholders of B-1998, S.L., and on 30 January 2008, resigned from the Board of Directors of that company.
+Ibersuizas Alfa, S.L. also left FCC's Board of Directors.

-A regulatory disclosure was issued on 4 February 2008 regarding Esther Koplowitz's acquisition of Ibersuizas Holding's stake in B 1998, S.L., FCC's main shareholder (53.829%).
+A regulatory disclosure was issued on 4 February 2008 regarding Mrs. Esther Koplowitz's acquisition of Ibersuizas Holding's stake in B-1998, S.L., FCC's main shareholder (53.829%).
 The agreement was reached on 24 December 2007.

-A regulatory disclosure was issued on 12 July 2010 as follows: "Businesswoman Esther Koplowitz has reached an agreement with Simante, S.L. to acquire the latter's stake in the share capital of B-1998 S.L. for EUR 88 million.
+A regulatory disclosure was issued on 12 July 2010 as follows: "Businesswoman Esther Koplowitz has reached an agreement with Simante, S.L. to acquire the latter's stake in the share capital of B-1998, S.L. for EUR 88 million.

-Under the agreement, Simante will sell all of its shares in B-1998 to Dominum Dirección y Gestión S.A.
-The transaction will be carried out in the month of September and refers to 5.7% of the share capital."
+Under the agreement, Simante will sell all of its shares in B-1998, S.L. to Dominum Dirección y Gestión S.L.
+The transaction will be carried out in September and refers to 5.7% of the share capital.